koupypavel/school_projects/README.md

 # school_projects

 Selection of most interesting projects on VUT FIT.
-Including bachelor project where I tried to tackled basis of robotics and OpenCV image processing.
+Including bachelor project where I tried to tackle basis of robotics and OpenCV image processing.

 ## Description
 BP - Bachelor project.
 Build of small automatic vehicle with Mecanum wheels and camera.
 OpenCV, ROS based software capable of creating 3D map of its surroundings based on ORB-SLAM2